Kanye West for president? Obama has some words of advice

-SAN FRANCISCO (Reuters) - President Barack Obama poked a litte fun at rapper Kanye West on Saturday for saying he planned to run for the White House and offered some tongue-in-cheek advice on how to achieve a successful political career.
+SAN FRANCISCO, Oct 10 (Reuters) - President Barack Obama poked a litte fun at rapper Kanye West on Saturday for saying he planned to run for the White House and offered some tongue-in-cheek advice on how to achieve a successful political career.

 “First of all, you’ve got to spend a lot of time dealing with some strange characters who behave like they’re on a reality TV show.
 So you’ve just to be cool with that,” Obama said to laughter from a crowded theater where he was headlining a fundraiser.